 Photo Credit: Netflix.

 A commenter shared, “Guillermo Del Toro’s Pinocchio.
-It was so beautifully made and was interesting to see such a strange take on the story.”
+It was so beautifully made, and it was interesting to see such a strange take on the story.”

 However, one of the users disagreed, “The original Carlo Collodi book is very disturbing and scary.
 Terror, torture, murder, etc.”